electrolysis99/postProject/README.md

 # postProject

-This project is build to fulfill the assessment from Agos Asia in order to review my capability in PHP and LARAVEL framework.
+This is test project in order to review my capability in PHP and LARAVEL framework.

 Do note that I didnt import vendor and node module as this project is using
 1. Laravel 8